innamuribalasrujana-del/shopping_assistant/README.md

 # shopping_assistant
 Maya AI is a Telegram-based shopping and styling assistant built using n8n, Google Gemini, and Groq Whisper API.
 It supports voice and text interactions, provides fashion recommendations, and searches Amazon India products using AI-powered automation and web scraping.
-# 🛍️ Maya AI – Shopping & Styling Assistant
+# 🛍️ Shoppsy AI – Shopping & Styling Assistant

 Maya AI is a Telegram-based shopping and styling assistant built using n8n, Google Gemini, and Groq Whisper API.
 It supports voice and text interactions, provides fashion recommendations, and searches Amazon India products using AI-powered automation and web scraping.
 <img width="1600" height="641" alt="image" src="https://github.com/user-attachments/assets/81566ed6-da29-4279-a784-fc023ce5d0bd" />